flavienbwk/awesome-llm-devops/README.md

 A list of SDLC features enabled by LLMs.

 This repo is intended to be powered by the community.
-Feel free to pickup ideas and start a profitable business.
+Feel free to pick up ideas and start a profitable business 🤑.

 ## Foreword